Azure/AnomalyDetection-API/doc.md

 	}

 ### Sample Response
 Note that, in order to see the `ColumnNames` field, you must include `details=true` as a URL parameter in your request.
+See the tables below for the meaning behind each of these fields.

 	{
 		"Results": {